 The North and Canada region includes Canada and these states: Alaska, Colorado, Connecticut, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, West Virginia, Wisconsin, and Wyoming.
 The South Region includes Alabama, Arizona, Arkansas, California, Delaware, the District of Columbia, Florida, Georgia, Hawaii, Kentucky, Louisiana, Maryland, Mississippi, Nevada, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.

-Many MRCOOL systems do not meet the efficiency requirements and therefore, don’t qualify for the federal tax credit yet because they are not ENERGY STAR certified equipments.
-For instance, the MRCOOL DIY 4-Zone 36,000-BTU mini split has the SEER2 of 21.5, EER2 of 10.5, HSPF2 of 8.8, and heating COP of 2; The HSPF2 is lower than 9.5, so you can’t claim tax credit for this system.
+Many MRCOOL systems do not meet the efficiency requirements and therefore, don’t qualify for the federal tax credit yet; You should always check ENERGY label before making the purchase.
+For instance, the MRCOOL DIY 4-Zone 36,000-BTU mini split has the SEER2 of 21.5, EER2 of 10.5, HSPF2 of 8.8, and heating COP of 2; The HSPF2 is lower than 9.5, so you can’t claim tax credit for this system in the North.
 To check which system qualifies, you can visit the rebate center on MRCOOL’s website.
 Another way is to look it up on AHRI Certification Directory, the AHRI reference number of a specific model can be found on MRCOOL’s website.

 Disclosure: This article is for reference only; I do not provide tax, legal or accounting advice, so you should always do your own research and consult your tax advisor.